Void Lensing as a Test of Gravity: Abstract

 \section{Abstract}

-We investigate the potential of weak lensing by voids to test for deviations from General Relativity.
-We calculate the expected lensing signal of a scalar field with derivative couplings, finding that it has the potential to boost the tangential shear both within and outside the void radius.
-We use voids traced by Luminous Red Galaxies in SDSS to demonstrate the methodology of testing these predictions.
-We find that the void central density parameter, as inferred from the lensing signal, can shift from its GR value by up to 20\% in some galileon gravity models.
-Since this parameter can be estimated independently using the galaxy tracer profiles of voids, our method provides a consistency check of the gravity theory.
+We propose a consistency test of gravity based on the weak lensing signal of cosmic voids.
+For a given void profile, as traced by galaxies, the lensing signal can vary in different gravity theories.
+Thus the comparison of the lensing shear profile of such voids with the General Relativistic prediction can test for deviations from GR.
+For concreteness, we calculate the expected lensing signal in two gravity theories involving scalar fields with derivative couplings.
+We find that the scalar field has the potential to boost the tangential shear both within and outside the void radius.
+Reversing the method, one can infer the void central density parameter from the lensing signal, and compare to the value estimated independently using the galaxy tracer profiles of voids.
+Hence one can check for consistency between the behaviour of light and matter under the assumption of GR.
+We use voids traced by Luminous Red Galaxies in SDSS to demonstrate our methodology, finding that the void central density parameter can shift from its GR value by up to 20\% in some galileon gravity models.
 Although galileon gravity is now disfavoured as a source of cosmic acceleration by other datasets, the methods we demonstrate here can be used to test for more general fifth force effects with upcoming void lensing data.